rakhimov/scram/doc/input_file.rst

 Steps in XML Input Validation
 =============================

 #.
-Several input files are accepted that describe one model.
+Several input files to describe one model.

     - The first file must define the name, label, and attributes of the model.
-      Other files with this kind of information are ignored without a warning.
-      This feature allows reuse of files from other models without the need for the Open-PSA MEF ``include`` directives.
+      This information about models in the other input files is ignored without a warning, which allows reuse of files with analysis constructs from other models without a need for the Open-PSA MEF ``include`` directives.

 #.
-An XML input file is validated against the `RELAX NG`_ :ref:`schema`.
+XML input file validation against the `RELAX NG`_ :ref:`schema`.
 #.
 The fault tree validation assumptions/requirements:

     - Event names and references are case-sensitive.